EventStore/documentation/docs/getting-started/quickstart/README.md

 URL to the EventStoreDB Admin UI 👉: https://XXXXXXXXX.XXX
 ```

-::::: details (Optional) Learn more about how to start EventStoreDB in Docker and the start_cluster.sh script
+::::: details (Optional) Learn more about how to start EventStoreDB in Docker and the start_db.sh script

-#### Understanding How to Start EventStoreDB Server in Docker and How `start_cluster.sh` Works
+#### Understanding How to Start EventStoreDB Server in Docker and How `start_db.sh` Works

-`start_cluster.sh` is a custom script written for the quickstart that will:
+`start_db.sh` is a custom script written for the quickstart that will:
 - Check if Docker is currently running locally
 - Pull the EventStoreDB server Docker container
 - Start the server in Docker